 Garreth Brooke – composer and pianist

-Composer and pianist Garreth Brooke’s album Healing explores the process of recovery and healing from physical and emotional wounds through music and art, in a creative collaboration with his wife, artist Anna Salzman.
+Garreth Brooke (AKA Garreth Broke) is a pianist and composer, now based in Frankfurt, Germany.
+2019 saw the release of Garreth’s album Healing which explores the process of recovery and healing from physical and emotional wounds through music and art, in a creative collaboration with his wife, artist Anna Salzman.
 A personal musical response to 11 abstract art pieces by Salzmann, the suite of 10 pieces that make up Healing are by turns tender, melancholy, poignant and ultimately redemptive in the joyous final movement ‘Cave, Mind, Clear’.
 Designed to be performed live with an accompanying art projection featuring the 11 art works, Healing is a unique and innovative project, immersive, eloquent and profoundly moving with a universal message.
 Healing is currently available on CD and Spotify, Apple Music, Amazon and YouTube.
 The sheet music is published by Editions Musica Ferrum.
-A vinyl release of Healing is planned in Spring 2020.
+A vinyl release of Healing is planned in 2020.

 Bernard Hughes – composer